gioblu/PJON/devices/sensors/LEDAR/README.md

 ![PJON](images/LEDAR-wired.jpg)

-The LEDAR is a 23x23mm open-source, stand-alone, programmable reflectometer/proximity sensor based on ATtiny85.
+The LEDAR is a 23x23mm open-source, stand-alone, programmable reflectometer/proximity smart sensor based on ATtiny85.
 It is engineered to be easily configurable, have a range of 6 meters in ideal conditions and to be easily crafted at home with common DIP components.
 To make this device accessible to many at a really low cost, the photodiode chosen for detection is the same used for emission, a simple visible light, infrared or ultraviolet LED.
+It needs only 3 pins (PJON, 5v, GND) to operate transmitting samples and receiving incoming configuration on the same PJON IO pin.

 ```cpp
  _______   _______   _______   _______   _______